 The charging policy is reviewed annually.
-Fees and charges that require formal adoption under section 150 of the Local Government Act 2002 may be consulted on in conjunction of a Long Term or an Annual Plan.
-The fees set out in this policy will come into effect on 1 July 2016 and will continue until superseded.
+Fees and charges that require formal adoption under section 150 of the Local Government Act 2002 may be consulted on in conjunction with a Long Term or an Annual Plan.
+The fees set out in this policy will come into effect on 1 July 2017 and will continue until superseded.
 A copy of this charging policy will also be published on council's website.

-Local government legislation emphasises the "beneficiary pays" principle, that is, those who benefit from the use of resources are expected to pay the costs of that use.
-Councils are therefore permitted to collect fees from private users of public resources, and to recover all or a portion of the costs for a range of services it performs in relation to those resources.
+Councils are permitted to collect fees from private users of public resources, and to recover all or a portion of the costs for a range of services it performs in relation to those resources.

-The law also acknowledges that some of the costs associated with administering the private use of public resources have a community benefit, and should therefore be met from the general rate.
+The law acknowledges that some of the costs associated with administering the private use of public resources have a community benefit, and should therefore be met from the general rate.
 For example, the Northland Regional Council (the council) grants resource consents that allow organisations and individuals the private benefit to use public resources such as air, water or the coast.
 Where the benefits associated with consents are solely to applicants, they pay the associated costs in full.
 Where the benefits accrue more widely - such as in the case of environmental monitoring - then a portion of the associated costs is met through rates.